metaopt/torchopt/docs/source/optimizer/optim.rst

 Optimizers
 ==========

 The design of TorchOpt follows the philosophy of functional programming.
-Aligned with ``functorch``, users can conduct functional style programing with models, optimizers and training in PyTorch.
+Aligned with ``functorch``, users can conduct functional style programming with models, optimizers and training in PyTorch.

 Classic Optimizers
 ------------------